Complaints and Disputes

 It is the responsibility of the complainant to report to the Complaints Officers about progress and to take the complaint forward.

-An item should be placed on the Agenda of the (first) MC for information.
+An item should be placed on the Agenda of the next MC for information.
+The procedure (but not the details) are reported.

 If the mediation process is successful, and agreement is reached with both parties, the complaint is terminated.
 Notes on the process are kept and filed in the confidential Complaints File.
 They remain confidential and should be destroyed after one year.

-If the complaint is not resolved through mediation at Stage 1 the Complaints Officers will seek to gather factual evidence from both sides and from others who may be involved.
+If the complaint is not resolved through mediation at Stage 1.1 the Complaints Officers will seek to gather factual evidence from both sides and from others who may be involved.

 They will:

-• Interview Co-op members or others cited as witnesses and take statements from them.
+• Interview Co-op members or others cited as witnesses and take statements from them

 • Check minutes of meetings, e-mails and other written or photographic evidence.